 Finally, ridge shingles/caps are added to cap off the vent and maintain the aesthetic appearance of shingles along the ridge.

 The overall costs for these items are relatively inexpensive.
 Compared to other types of roofing (stone, metal, wood) they cost far less, and normally don’t require special tools.

 Hammer and nails (or fasteners) are the primary tools of the trade, but there are other items (i.e. cutting tools, tape measure, ladder) that you learn to use in the project.
 Both Home Depot and Lowe’s provide information for what’s involved in installing a roof.

-A professional contractor will have experience doing this type of job, and with experience comes level of expertise.
+A professional contractor will have experience doing this type of work, and with experience, come levels of expertise.
 This saves time, but does cost additional money for their labor.
-As a very rough estimate, basic roofing materials, minus labor, for a moderate sized home are around $2,500.
+As a very rough estimate, basic roofing materials, minus labor, for a moderate-sized home are around $3,000.

-If part of the job is a tear off of older layer(s), this adds to the labor time or cost.
-Assuming that is needed, and a professional, insured and bonded contractor is involved, you can plan on spending another $1800 to $2500 for labor.
+If part of the job is a tear off of older layer(s) of shingles, this adds to the labor time or cost.
+Assuming that is needed, and a professional, insured and bonded contractor is involved, you can plan on spending another $2,000 to $3,000 for labor.